PaulLin1/text-to-minecraft/week3/README.md

 Next week, we’ll explore **more advanced bot features** and how to build structures autonomously based on player commands.
 Keep pushing forward, and good luck!

----

-This refined version keeps the focus on creating a bot with Mineflayer and connecting it to an AI using OpenAI’s API.
-The structure should help your audience smoothly transition from setting up the bot to interacting with it.